 Select your Ninox Team, Database, and Table.

-Ninox and Integromat are now connected!
-You can use Integromat to automate many of your favorite Ninox features, such as these:
+Ninox and Integromat are now connected.
+You can use Integromat to automate many of your favorite Ninox features, such as:

-You’ve not only just connected Ninox with Integromat, but you have completed the Independent Tutorial as well!
-Great work!
+You’ve not only just connected Ninox with Integromat, but you have completed the independent tutorial as well.